Hermes-Agent

 In short

-Hermes-Agent — Open-source autonomous agent that learns and automates across 20+ platforms.
-Best for Developers wanting a self-hosted, learning AI agent, Power users automating workflows across multiple messaging platforms, Teams needing persistent, sandboxed subagents for delegated tasks.
+Hermes-Agent — Open-source AI agent that grows with you, automating 20+ messaging platforms.
+Best for Developers wanting a self-hosted, learning AI agent, Power users automating workflows across multiple messaging platforms, Teams needing persistent, sandboxed subagents.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.